barbora-express/barbora-express.github.io/README.md

 ### Order delivery pricing

-Order price is calculated on order creation and will be finalized on terminal state `COMPLETED` | `FAILED`.
+Order price is calculated on order creation and will be finalized on terminal state `COMPLETED` or `FAILED`.